ISM Middle East 2024

 Dubai World Trade Centre

-The new and improved 2021 edition of Yummex ME is all set to unveil
+The new and improved 2024 edition of ISM ME is all set to unveil

 a much wider exhibition profile than ever before

-Take advantage of endless business opportunities to introduce your sweets & snack innovations at Yummex 2021, with thousands of visitors actively looking to grow their network in the region
+Take advantage of endless business opportunities to introduce your sweets & snack innovations at ISM ME 2022, with thousands of visitors actively looking to grow their network in the region

 300+ Talks and Workshops

-Yummex Middle East is back for business in its 14th edition from 7-9 November 2021 in Dubai.
+ISM Middle East is back for business in its 18th edition from 24-26 September 2024 in Dubai.

-Modelled after the world’s leading trade fair for sweets and snacks – ISM – Yummex ME is the no.1 platform for producers and manufacturers of the sweets, confectionery and snacks industry to present their products and innovations to the Who-is-Who of the MENA region.
-Gulfood Manufacturing, taking place at the same time, makes it possible for exhibitors and visitors to access even more synergies for their business.
+Modelled after the world’s leading trade fair for sweets and snacks – ISM ME is the no.1 platform for producers and manufacturers of the sweets, confectionery and snacks industry to present their products and innovations to the Who-is-Who of the MENA region.
+Gulfood Green and Gulfood Agro Tech, taking place at the same time, makes it possible for exhibitors and visitors to access even more synergies for their business.
 Become part of it and get your piece of the pie!

 Why tap into the MEASA region?

-MENA confectionery industry is valued at USD 9 billion & forecast to reach US$11 billion in 2021.
+MENA confectionery industry is valued at USD 9 billion & forecast to reach US$14 billion in 2022.

 The snack industry is evolving at a rapid pace.
 Whether it’s the demand for healthier snacks, superfoods, consumer preferences are changing, putting pressure on manufacturers and their current production processes.
 With the right cutting-edge technology in place and a partner they can trust, snack manufacturers can stay one-step ahead of the latest trends and turn their challenges into opportunities.